jeffrafter/howto/provisioning.md

 * __Cron__: Cron tasks are not included directly in the site-cookbook.
 Instead cron tasks should be added to specific nodes.
 This way you don't have multiple machines trying to do the same thing simultaneously.
 * __Monitoring__: this sets up a basic monit task for Redis.
 Much more could be added to this.

 To support this recipe you need to add a set of templates to the folder `site-cookbooks/sample/templates/default/`.

+First you'll need to create templates for the iptables rules.
+Create `iptables.allow_ssh.erb` (_note: if you use the default iptables cookbooks, you will need to specify the rules for_ `FWR` _instead of_ `INPUT`):

+    # Allow all SSH connections
+    -A INPUT -p tcp -m state --state NEW --dport 22 -j ACCEPT
+    # Allow 2222 also for vagrant
+    -A INPUT -p tcp -m state --state NEW --dport 2222 -j ACCEPT

+Then create `iptables.allow_http.erb` (_note: if you use the default iptables cookbooks, you will need to specify the rules for_ `FWR` _instead of_ `INPUT`):

+    # Allow HTTP and HTTPS
+    -A INPUT -p tcp --dport 80 -j ACCEPT
+    -A INPUT -p tcp --dport 443 -j ACCEPT

-First create `backup-config.rb.erb`:
+Next create `backup-config.rb.erb`:

     ##
     # Load all models from the models directory.